Introduction Social and Cultural Science

 All students follow specific courses together.
 These courses constitute the core of the programme and ensure multidisciplinairy views on the research themes cohesion, inequality and cultural diversity.

 - Core of the programme: In the core of the programme you will get familiar with the theories and methodological approach that bind the different social science disciplines.
-Key courses of the core of the programme are: Comparative Societal Questions; Comparative Methodology, Diversity in Organisations; Advanced Regression Analysis; Research Project.
+Key courses of the core of the programme are: Comparative Societal Questions; Cultural Diversity, Markets and Inequality; Diversity in Organisations; Advanced Regression Analysis; Research Project.

-The programme features three tracks, with a different theoretical and methodological focus.
-In all the three tracks there is room to follow elective courses.
+The programme features two specialisations, with a different theoretical and methodological focus.
+In both specialisations there is room to follow elective courses.

-- Track 1.
-Comparative Sociological Research – Questions regarding Cohesion and Inequality, has a focus on cohesion and inequality in Western societies and on quantitative research methods.
+- Specialisation 1.
+Comparing Societies – Questions regarding Cohesion and Inequality, has a focus on cohesion and inequality in Western societies and on quantitative research methods.

-Research – Questions regarding Cultural Diversity and Inequality, focuses on cultural diversity and inequality in non-Western societies and on qualitative research methods.
-Key courses of specialisation 2 are: Theorizing Solidarities; Comparative Developmental Research; Advanced Research Methods.
+- Specialisation 2.
+Changing Societies – Questions regarding Cultural Diversity and Inequality, focuses on cultural diversity and inequality in non-Western societies and on qualitative research methods.
+Key courses of specialisation 2 are: Theorizing Solidarities; Comparative Developmental Research; Advanced Research Methods

 - Electives.
 During the programme students may choose elective courses.
 It is hereby possible to follow courses of both specialisations but also to undertake an (international) internship.